mntmn/amiga2000-gfxcard/README.md

 ![Failed Prototype 1 Board](pics/proto1/failed-prototypes.jpg)

 It turned out I had made a number of critical mistakes in designing the boards: all of the voltage translators' OE pins were tied to GND when they should have had 3.3V, so they required manual bending and patching of the OE leg (yellow cables in the picture).
 I accidentally switched 3.3V and GND pins on the FPGA carrier headers, so I needed to reroute them with wires on the back.
-Because I misinterpreted the Multiplexer IC's datasheet, I also planned for a negating Logic IC on their SEL pins which was totaly wrong.
+Because I misinterpreted the Multiplexer IC's datasheet, I also planned for a negating logic IC on their SEL pins which was totaly wrong.
 In the end I had to solder bridges instead of placing the 74LS04.

 After fighting through all of these issues and burning through a few boards, I finally gut some results.
 As a first debugging step, I wrote a poor man's logic analyzer in Verilog that would record 640 cycles of all the Zorro Bus signals to FPGA registers (BRAM) and dump them as colorful lines on the VGA screen.
 This turned out to be a helpful instrument.
 I wrote a very simple program in 68k assembler for the Amiga that would read – in an endless loop – a word from address $e80000 and write it to $dff180 (a background color register).
 I made a boot floppy that would run the program, put my card in the A2000, flashed the code and turned everything on.